Azure/azure-cli/doc/configuring_your_machine.md

 -    Create pull requests against the https://github.com/azure/azure-cli repository to get your code changes merged into the project repository.

 ## Preparing your machine
-1. Install Python 3.5.x from http://python.org.
+1. Install Python 3.5.x or higher from http://python.org.
 Please note that the version of Python that comes preinstalled on OSX is 2.7.
 2. Clone your repository and check out the [`dev`](https://github.com/Azure/azure-cli/tree/dev) branch.
-3. Create a new virtual environment “env” for Python 3.5 in the root of your clone.
+3. Create a new virtual environment “env” for Python in the root of your clone.
 You can do this by running:

   #### Windows
   ```BatchFile